jonryanedge/jonryanedge/README.md

 - 👀 I’m interested in full stack development - from mobile to the cloud

-- 🌱 I’m currently learning Flutter & Terraform (see... full stack)
+- 🌱 I’m currently learning Flutter

 - 📫 Reach me at jonryanedge@gmail.com